Quercus rugosa: Name

 Quercus rugosa is Latin for "wrinkled oak".
 In Spanish it has many common names, like "encino negro" (black oak) or "encino quiebra hacha" (axe-breaking oak).
 Colloquially it is known as "chaparro", a word which has also passed into the lexicon as slang for a short person.

 Distribution

 It is widespread in Mexico, Guatemala and the southwestern United States (Arizona, New Mexico, western Texas).
-It grows extensively in the temperate highlands of central Mexico, particularly on hillsides and in narrow gorges, between 1,800 and 2,900 meters elevation.
+It grows extensively in the temperate highlands of central Mexico, particularly on hillsides and in narrow gorges, between 1800 and 2900 m elevation.
 It is associated and usually coexists with other oaks, alders, pines and Texas madrones.
+The Netleaf Oak has been widely planted in California cities as a drought-tolerant street tree, following street tree die-offs during dry spells.